Fish, Fisheries, Fisherfolk · Rivers · Teesta

 DRP News Bulletin

-DRP NB 100423: Abysmal track record of water pollution control in India
+DRP 100423: Abysmal track record of water pollution control in India

 (Feature Image: Stagnant waste water pools amid residential plots in Kashipur, Uttarakhand, Bhim Singh Rawat 10 April 2023)